Tri-Rail

 A second Tri-Rail line on the Florida East Coast Railway corridor, dubbed the "Coastal Link", has been proposed.
 The line would operate between Toney Penna station in Jupiter and MiamiCentral in Downtown Miami, and add commuter rail service between the downtown areas of cities between West Palm Beach and Miami.
-Combined with the existing Tri-Rail line, the Tri-Rail system would have a daily passenger ridership of almost 30,000; or approximately 9 million passengers per annum, doubling Tri-Rail's current ridership.
+Combined with the existing Tri-Rail line, this expanded Tri-Rail system is estimated to have a daily passenger ridership of almost 30,000; or approximately 9 million passengers per annum, doubling Tri-Rail's current ridership.

 History

 1920s: Seaboard-All Florida Railway

 The line on which Tri-Rail operates was built by the Seaboard-All Florida Railway (a subsidiary of the Seaboard Air Line Railroad) for intercity passenger rail service in the early 1920s.
 The line was inaugurated on January 7, 1927.
 Intercity rail service by Seaboard operated the Orange Blossom Special service from New York City until 1953.
-Amtrak continues to offer passenger rail service with the Silver Star and Silver Meteor trains from New York City.
+Amtrak continues to offer passenger rail service with the Floridian train from Chicago and Silver Meteor train from New York City.
 Today, the original 1920s Seaboard stations are used by Tri-Rail for service at West Palm Beach, Deerfield Beach, Fort Lauderdale, Hollywood.
 Though no longer in use, the Seaboard stations at Delray Beach, Opa-locka and Hialeah are still standing.

-1980-1990s: Planning and inauguration
+1980s–1990s: Planning and inauguration

 Planning for a new commuter rail line began in 1983, and building the organization began in 1986.
 The current system was formed by the Florida Department of Transportation and began operation January 9, 1989, to provide temporary commuter rail service while construction crews widened Interstate 95 and the parallel Florida's Turnpike.
-Tri-Rail was free from opening until May 1, 1990, at which time the fare became $4 round trip.
+Tri-Rail was free from opening until June 1, 1989.

 Due to higher than expected ridership, FDOT made Tri-Rail a permanent service, adding more trains and stations in the process.
-Line extensions have enabled Tri-Rail to serve all three South Florida international airports: Miami International Airport, Fort Lauderdale–Hollywood International Airport and Palm Beach International Airport.
 The state's original plan was to use the more urban Florida East Coast Railway (FEC) line, but FEC declined the offer as it wanted freight to be their top priority.
 In 1998, the initial 67 mi route was extended north from the West Palm Beach station to the Mangonia Park, and south from Hialeah Market to Miami Airport (at an earlier station on the site of the current station).
 Construction of the extensions began in 1996; which added nearly 4 mi to the system.